 Foot ulcers can become serious if left untreated.
-Between 14 and 24 percent of people who have diabetes and develop an ulcer will end up having a lower limb amputation.
+About 15 percent of people who have diabetes develop foot ulceration.

-For this reason, it’s crucial that you do regular self-checks and closely monitor any wounds closely.
+For this reason, it’s crucial to do regular self-checks and closely monitor any wounds closely.
 Catching wounds early is the only way to reduce your risk of complications.

-Keep reading to learn more about the healing process, ways to speed the healing process along, and how to improve your body’s healing powers long-term.
+Keep reading to learn more about the healing process, ways to speed it along, and how to improve your body’s healing powers long term.

 When you have diabetes, a number of factors can affect your body’s ability to heal wounds.

 High blood sugar levels